quicwg/base-drafts/draft-ietf-quic-transport.md

 advertised.

-A receiver MAY use an autotuning mechanism to tune the frequency and amount of advertised additional credit.
+A receiver MAY use an autotuning mechanism to tune the frequency and amount of advertised additional credit based on a round-trip time estimate and the rate at which the receiving application consumes data, similar to common TCP implementations.

 If a sender runs out of flow control credit, it will be unable to send new data and is considered blocked.
-It is generally considered best to not let the sender go into quiescence.
+It is generally considered best to not let the sender become blocked.
 To avoid blocking a sender, and to reasonably account for the possibility of loss, a receiver should send a MAX_DATA or MAX_STREAM_DATA frame at least two round trips before it expects the sender to get blocked.